tamarakaufler/go-files-watcher/README.md

 There are 3 progressive implementations, from the initial one using directly filepath.Walk, an intemediate one as a preparation for the third parallelized third implementation.
-First two versions are commented out ((*Daemon).Watch method).
+First two versions are commented out (in the (*Daemon).Watch method).

-## Parellelized implementation
+## Details

-Uses filepath.Walk to collect files that are under watch, ie excluding those that:
-  * dont have the required extension
-  * are configured to be excluded

-The resulting files are looped through, each processed in a separate goroutine to check whether the file has been modified since the last check.
-When a change has been detected a message is sent to a channel to stop further looping and to stop already spun up gouroutines.

-# TODO

-* implement version 2 suitable for running in a Docker container
+The base directory, file extension and exclusions (path, file name (wildcard character * can be used)) provide the check criteria, together with the frequency, at which the check run happens.

+File information (path, file name, modification time) is collected into a list.
+The list is processed and the file checks are parallelized, each running in a goroutine.
+When the first change is detected, this particular run finishes, stopping the check of the rest of the files and cancelling already running gouroutines.

+Tests are provided.

+Quality of the Go code is checked using the golangci-lint utility.